nmdarksky/nmdarksky.github.io/state_council.md

 ---

-The State Council is responsible for the management of the activities of the chapter.
-Current (February 2024) members were determined by participation in the founding of the chapter, but will be elected in subsequent years.
+The State Council is responsible for the management of the activities of the chapter, and are elected for two-year terms.
+Elections held March 2024 result in the following Council:

+Terms expiring 2025:  John Briggs, Galen Gisler, Mark Goodman, Jon Holtzman, Marisela La Grave, Jim Price, Sheila Sullivan

-Initial/current council consists of : John Briggs, Trish Cutler, Jamey Eriksen,  Galen Gisler (treasurer), Mark Goodman, Michael Hensley, Jon Holtzman (chair), Joseph Karnes, Nick Knorr (secretary), Marisela La Grave, Peter Lipscomb (vice chair), Jim Price, Gary Starkweather, Sheila Sullivan, and Derek Wallentinsen.
+Terms expiring 2026: Trish Cutler, Jamey Eriksen, Michael Hensley, Nick Knorr, Peter Lipscomb, Gary Starkweather, Derek Wallentinsen.

+Council members can be re-elected for up to three terms.

 Michael Rymer represents Dark Sky International at our Council meetings.